LGBTQ art in Singapore: 2011–2016: Censorship

-2011–present
+2017–present

-In December 2017, Singaporean filmmaker Tan Wei Keong won Best Singapore Short Film at the Singapore International Film Festival with Between Us Two, a documentary about a gay son’s conversation with his mother.
-The jury felt that the depiction of gay marriage and topics addressed by the film were important and that the personal approach by Tan made it “even more poignant”.
+In December 2017, Singaporean filmmaker Tan Wei Keong won Best Singapore Short Film at the Singapore International Film Festival with Between Us Two, a documentary about a gay son's conversation with his mother.
+The jury felt that the depiction of gay marriage and topics addressed by the film were important and that the personal approach by Tan made it "even more poignant".

-As part of Toy Factory Productions Ltd’s director-mentorship programme, "DIRECT ENTRY" returns for the second season in 2022.
-Theatre director Adeeb Fazah was presented a well timed original script titled "For My Highness – Sex, Drugs & A Mother’s Prayer" which spotlights on the detriments of substance abuse, societal rejections and the imminent strains it places onto familial ties portraying the reality of those who identify themselves with the LGBT community in Singapore.
+As part of Toy Factory Productions Ltd's director-mentorship programme, "DIRECT ENTRY" returns for the second season in 2022.
+Theatre director Adeeb Fazah was presented a well timed original script titled "For My Highness – Sex, Drugs & A Mother's Prayer" which spotlights on the detriments of substance abuse, societal rejections and the imminent strains it places onto familial ties portraying the reality of those who identify themselves with the LGBT community in Singapore.
 The show ran from 25 to 27 November 2022 at the Black Box, Stamford Arts Centre with a duration of one hour and twenty minutes with no intermission.

 For My Highness follows its Malay protagonist Zaki (played by Zulfiqar Izzudin), whose struggle with drug addiction brings him and the audience on a sexy psychedelic trip that examines the dangers of drug abuse.
 Apart from illuminating the prevalent issue of chemsex within the gay community, For My Highness hopes to foster greater empathy for those who are directly or indirectly affected by substance abuse."
-The play was written by Shaleihin Pi’ee, who is deeply inspired by the collective stories from a Malay/Muslim perspective and a gay man’s journey to navigate life as an LGBT in Singapore.
+The play was written by Shaleihin Pi'ee, who is deeply inspired by the collective stories from a Malay/Muslim perspective and a gay man's journey to navigate life as an LGBT in Singapore.

-In partnership with the supporting healthcare partners WE CARE Community Services, The Greenhouse, Playwright, Director and Cast Team a thirty-minutes post-show dialogue for both the 3pm and 8pm show on the 26 November 2022 was held.
+In partnership with the supporting healthcare partners WE CARE Community Services, The Greenhouse, Playwright, Director and Cast Team a thirty-minutes post-show dialogue for both the 3pm and 8pm show on 26 November 2022 was held.